alex-paynedwyer/single-molecule-tools-alpd/README.md

 - new methods for segmentation, margin cropping and two-channel alignment/registration
 - saves `output.mat` files summarising the analysis
 - nearest-neighbour method to estimate periodicity in molecular assemblies
-- scripts for visualising properties of tracks by colocalisation across two channels.
+- scripts for visualising properties of tracks by colocalisation across two channels
+- natural indexing instead of alphanumeric, using NaturalSort (Stephen Cobeldick)

 ## Set-up